-One of the most important ways community partners communicate directly with Loyola students is through Loyola's Handshake job portal, an interactive, searchable database of community partners and service/internship opportunities at their agencies maintained by CEL and Loyola's Career Development Center.
-The CEL staff sets up an eRecruiting account, free of charge, for all of its community partners.
-Partners can use eRecruiting to post agency and volunteer/paid position descriptions, to change and update contact information, to process student applications for posted positions, and to search webbased resume books for qualified Loyola students and alumni seeking volunteer and employment opportunities.
+One of the most important ways community partners communicate directly with Loyola students is through Loyola's Handshake job portal, an interactive, searchable database of community partners and service/internship opportunities at their agencies maintained by CELTS and Loyola's Career Services.
+Partners can use Handshake to post agency and volunteer/paid position descriptions, to change and update contact information, to process student applications for posted positions, and to search web- based resume books for qualified Loyola students and alumni seeking volunteer and employment opportunities.